How We Operate

 Although our model keeps our own operational costs low (we’re not designing or ‘doing’ any projects, it’s our partners that are great at that!) we also need a financially-sustainable business model.

-Otherwise we risk falling into the trap of traditional charitable models, namely of investing large sums of money in fund-raising to constantly bring in new income.
+Otherwise we risk falling into the trap of traditional charitable models – investing large sums of money in fund-raising to constantly bring in new income.
 We think all of that money is better going directly to local organisations.

 3. Building solidarity and commitment among a new generation of supporters of global development

-Our last priority was to build solidarity between our Global Citizens and our partners.
+Our last priority is to build solidarity between our Global Citizens and our partners.